scratch-ed/scratch-LN/README.md

   };
   </script>
 ```
-In html the following code will be rendered to scratch.
+In html use the code like this:
 ```
 <pre class="scratch">
 <code>